graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

   can be determined if the value returned is a default value or if it is a specified literal or variable.
 * `IResolveFieldContext.HasArgument` now returns `false` when `GetArgument` returns a field default value.
 Note that if a variable is specified, and the variable resolves to its default value, then `HasArgument` returns `true` (since the field argument is successfully resolving to a variable).
+* `ExecutionHelper.GetVariableValue` has been removed, and the signature for `ExecutionHelper.GetVariableValues` has changed.